ibm-cloud-docs/satellite/connector-faq.md

 ## Can I deploy {{site.data.keyword.satelliteshort}} Connectors within {{site.data.keyword.cloud_notm}}?
 {: #connector-ibm-cloud}

 Connectors are generally not recommended for use within {{site.data.keyword.cloud_notm}} except for specific use cases.
-Please contact your IBM account team if you believe you need this support for your solution.
+Contact your IBM account team if you believe you need this support for your solution.